tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 2017; DeLosh et al., 1997; Kane & Broomell, 2020; H. Kelley & Busemeyer,
 2008; Kwantes et al., 2012; McDaniel et al., 2009; Von Helversen &
 Rieskamp, 2010).
-The present work presents the first application of these models to to the study of training variability in a visuomotor function learning task.
+The present work presents the first application of these models to the study of training variability in a visuomotor function learning task.
 We fit both models to individual participant data, using a form of simulation-based Bayesian parameter estimation that allowed us to generate and compare the full posterior predictive